-Е lement/Item Number Description 56.
+E lement/Item Number Description 56.
 Bu., Ton, Lbs., Cwt.
 (Continued) Exception: An exception to using the bonded warehouse weight is that in some areas, a gin may have a purchase contract direct with a mill.
 In this case, the cotton does not go to a warehouse, but direct to a mill.
 Only in these situations will gin weights be used.
 Explain in the Narrative that gin weights were used and why and for any other unusual circumstances in which gin weights were used.
 (2) For remnant s, the Net Weight is the gin weight.
 Note: For bales and remnants deduct the weight of bagging and ties unless already deducted at the gin or warehouse.
-(3) For small amounts of harvested unginned cotton (not in a module or trailer), determine the Net Weight by estimating the gross weight of the unginned cotton, then multiply by the percent of turnout (from the gin) of the last module (or trailer) ginned on the unit = Net Weight (Lbs.) of production.
-Example: 300 lbs. (gross weight estimate) \times .15 (percent of turnout) = 45 lbs.
-(4) Weight of sm the trailer (Ll d unginned cotton in a trailer, determine the Net nall amounts by using the tare weight of the cotton in os.) multiplied by the percent of turnout (from the gin) ailer (or module) ginned on the unit = Net Weight duction.
+(3) or trailer), de weight of the turnout (fror amounts of harvested unginned cotton (not in a module determine the Net Weight by estimating the gross the unginned cotton, then multiply by the percent of rom the gin) of the last module (or trailer) ginned on the Weight (Lbs.) of production.
+Example: 300 lbs. (gross weight estimate) $\times$ .15 (percent of turnout) = 45 lbs.
+(4) Weight of sn the trailer (L d unginned cotton in a trailer, determine the Net nall amounts by using the tare weight of the cotton in bs.) multiplied by the percent of turnout (from the gin) ailer (or module) ginned on the unit = Net Weight duction.
 Example: 1,800 lbs. (tare weight) × .20 (percent of turnout) = 360 lbs.
-(5) For harvested unginned cotton in a traditional rectangular module or round bale/module, determine the Net Weight by measuring the traditional rectangular module or round bale/module in feet, to tenths, after receiving approval from the AIP:
+(5) or round bal d unginned cotton in a traditional rectangular module e/module, determine the Net Weight by measuring al rectangular module or round bale/module in feet, ter receiving approval from the AIP: